 Some years ago, we released a model in which advertising is available to firms and it impacts on consumers' decision-making.
 You can experiment how the level of expenditure in advertising is linked to past and expected market conditions as well as to the competitor's choice, by playing yourself in this simulation.
 People observing you while playing could try to elicit some strategy and tactics you use in determine the level of advertising expenditure, possibly identifying replicable routines to feed into simulation models.

 Advertising in economics is a very interesting field because the neoclassical theory, with its assumption of rational consumer, who should not be influenced by what firms says but only by the utility in the good, is struggling to find out a rationale for the overwhelming empirical evidence of profit-oriented firms that spend for advertising.

 The neoclassical (hyper)rational consumer bases its choices on his own subjective preferences, which are completely out of control for the seller.
 Indifference curves do not shift because of advertising.
 Consumer preferences are given; they are not manipulated by advertising.
 He is perfectly informed about the quality of the good and its decision-making process is based only on price and preferences.

 Consumer sovereignty, which states that supply adapts to demand and never the reverse, is a key tenet for neoclassical economics.

 Standard neoclassical condition of perfect competition is incompatible with advertising, which is a fixed cost generating no effects, since the rational consumer is completely uninfluenced by advertising.
-Advertising behavior for a company operating in a perfectly competitive market is not to advertise.
+Profit-maximising advertising behavior for a company operating in a perfectly competitive market is not to advertise.
 Any firm paying for advertising would simply fail and shut down.